 Mohonk Preserve

 How does a beautiful hike followed by a visit to a butterfly garden sound?
 Frommer's Travel Guide rated the 8,000+-acre Mohonk Preserve as one of the best hiking trails in the state.
-Hike, climb, bike, horseback ride, hunt, camp, and more along the Preserve's 40 miles of trails.
-Check out the Preserve's Butterfly Garden and exhibits before or after you soak in the fresh air.
+Hike on 70 miles of carriage roads and trails, bike on historic carriage roads, climb on the world-famous Gunks cliffs, horseback ride from the Spring Farm Trailhead, and run through forests, fields, and mountains.
+Afterwards, check out the Preserve's Butterfly Garden and exhibits before or after you soak in the fresh air.
+For even more vibrant vistas, head 10 minutes down the road to the Mohonk Mountain House and purchase a day pass to hike steep trails over boulders and cliffs or take a leisurely stroll along carriage roads on the private property of the historic house.

 Mt Van Hoevenberg

 Get a glimpse into the pristine and untouched world of the "Forever Wild” Adirondacks when you hike Mt Van Hoevenberg, which is also a Lake Placid Olympic legacy site!
-There are two trail options to summit the mountain, both around 2 miles and rated moderate, and you'll be rewarded with sweeping views of the High Peaks.
-Want to zoom through the mountains from a different perspective?
-Hop on board the Cliffside Coaster, the longest coaster in North America!
+There are two trail options to summit the mountain, both around 4 miles (roundtrip) and rated moderate, and you'll be rewarded with sweeping views of the High Peaks.
+If you’re in town October 3-5, the mountain is hosting the cross-country portions of the WHOOP 2025 UCI Mountain Bike World Series.
+You’ll be just feet away from the action as elite riders race by in a high-octane blur of mud, muscle, and adrenaline.
+Beyond races, the weekend fall festival will have live music, craft brews, local cuisine, and fun for all ages.

 Mashomack Preserve

-Long Island's Mashomack Preserve on Shelter Island has more than 2,350 acres full of diverse habitats for plants and animals alike.
+Long Island's Mashomack Preserve on Shelter Island has more than 2,350 acres full of diverse habitats for plants and animals alike, and 11 miles of coastline.
 Walk what has become a natural museum of ecosystems free from human interference.
 The Preserve was initially established to protect one of the densest populations of breeding Ospreys on the east coast, so bring binoculars for bird watching.
 And leave your bike at home - only hiking is allowed to preserve the natural flora or fauna of the area.
+Make time to stroll the serene shorelines of Shelter Island beaches before you leave.

 Silver Mine Lake Trail

 Just 30 miles north of New York City is Harriman State Park - the second largest state park in New York.
 With more than 47,000 acres, 31 lakes, 3 beaches, and over 200 miles of hiking trails, where do you begin?
-The Silver Mine Lake Trail is an abandoned ski area.
+The Silver Mine Lake Trail is a 3.6-mile loop that combines lakeside serenity, historic trails, forest roads, and natural Hudson Valley beauty.
 This leisurely wooded hike will take you to the top of Black Mountain, where you'll find a stunning view of the city's skyline amid the jaw-dropping beautiful autumn treetops.

 Letchworth State Park